Nadeembhat/geofencing/README.md

 ### Map Is Pointing all the GeoFences with red Marker .
 You can Longpress on the Map To Add that Respective Location as Geofence

-### The Logger is a showing all the entries,exit and messages [Info or Error] with time and index.
+### The Logger is showing all the entries,exit and messages [Info or Error] with time and index.
 eg.
 1. Info Entered 26 March 2020 12:21:12